Advances in Bosonic Quantum Error Correction with Gottesman-Kitaev-Preskill Codes: Theory, Engineering and Applications: Bosonic Quantum Information

 \subsection{Non-Gaussian states and channels}

 General unitary transforms in an infinite dimension system are quite complicated.
 An arbitrary unitary can be generated by Hamiltonians that are polynomial in operators $\hat{q}_k$'s and $\hat{p}_k$'s.
 A set of operations is considered universal if by a finite number of applications of operations in the set, one can approach arbitrarily close to any unitary evolution generated by such Hamiltonians~\cite{lloyd1999quantum}.
 Under this definition of universality, Ref.~\cite{lloyd1999quantum} shows that Gaussian operations alone are not universal, since Gaussian unitaries corresponds to generators of second order polynomials in $\hat{q}_k$'s and $\hat{p}_k$'s.
 However, an arbitrary extra unitary with generators of higher order than two, in addition to Gaussian operations, is universal.
-In this regard, non-Gaussian operations can be considered as a resource for quantum information processing~\cite{takagi2018,Walschaers2021NGaussPRXQuantum}.
+In this regard, non-Gaussian operations can be considered as a resource for quantum information processing~\cite{takagi2018,Walschaers2021NGaussPRXQuantum}. \QZ{In fact, Gaussian operations and Gaussian states alone are efficiently simulatable on a classical computer~\cite{bartlett2002efficient}; thus non-Gaussian elements are prerequisite for realizing a quantum computational advantage with bosons~\cite{Chabaud2023BosonicQAdvantage}.}

 Based on this finding of universality, ref.~\cite{sefi2011decompose} developed a systematic way of performing the decomposition of any unitary generated by polynomial Hamiltonians to a basic set of Gaussian unitaries $\left\{e^{i\pi\left(\hat{p}^2+\hat{q}^2\right)/2}, e^{i t_1\hat{q}}, e^{i t_2\hat{q}^2} \right\}$ and the cubic phase gate $ \hat{V}(\gamma)=e^{i\gamma \hat{q}^3}. $ The choice of the non-Gaussian unitary is not unique; the cubic phase gate, generated by $\hat{q}^3$, is chosen since it is one of the most simple non-Gaussian unitaries.